-Improving my skills in French, Italian and Hebrew, however, isn’t that time consuming!
-For instance, I tend to memorise an impressive amount of vocabulary just by translating the lyrics to my favourite songs – and the best thing is that I learn each word within a context which I can later refer to when constructing my own sentences.
+Improving my skills in French, Italian and Hebrew, however, isn’t that time-consuming!
+For instance, I tend to memorize an impressive amount of vocabulary just by translating the lyrics to my favorite songs – and the best thing is that I learn each word within a context which I can later refer to when constructing my own sentences.
 I would recommend Édith Piaf and Mireille Mathieu for French, Andrea Bocelli and Fabrizio De André for Italian, and Ofra Haza and Yossi Azulay for Hebrew.
 But any song will do as long as the words are clearly pronounced by a native speaker.
 Besides this, I watch local TV channels online, use social media in my target language and do some language exchange in email and on Skype.
 Better than nothing, I guess!

 Could you tell us which language is the most challenging to learn and why?

 Greek.
 It’s definitely Greek, I have no doubt about it.
 Despite being so determined to learn it, I simply can’t cope with neither its grammar nor its vocabulary.
 I originally intended to show you the complexity of Modern Greek grammar by summarising the rules of conjugation, but failed to do so.
 Yes, it really is that hard – and that comes from a Hungarian!
-As for the vocabulary, it’s just so different to anything I have encountered before that my mind simply can’t take it in.
-Unlike Hebrew and the Romance languages, Greek is a language which you have to really commit yourself to learning: an hour a week will not get you far.
+As for the vocabulary, it’s just so different from anything I have encountered before that my mind simply can’t take it in.
+Unlike Hebrew and the Romance languages, Greek is a language which you have to really commit yourself to learn: an hour a week will not get you far.

 Which language is the least challenging to learn and why?

 I love this question!
 Anyone who knows I’ve studied Esperanto for over a year would confidently assume I find that one the least challenging.
 But this is, in fact, not true at all.
 Esperanto is perhaps the most logical language ever to have existed, but the terms ‘simple’ and ‘logical’ must not be used interchangeably.
 In my view, a language in which a hospital is referred to as ‘malsanulejo’ is not simple in any sense of the word.
-Of course, Zamenhof has done an incredible job at making Esperanto accessible to speakers of a wide variety of languages, but ignoring an internationally recognised term while adopting the root ‘san-’ to mean health is beyond comprehension for me.
-I’m not trying to be negative though; I have a lot of respect for Esperanto and recognise it as a true universal language.
+Of course, Zamenhof has done an incredible job at making Esperanto accessible to speakers of a wide variety of languages but ignoring an internationally recognized term while adopting the root ‘san-’ to mean health is beyond comprehension for me.
+I’m not trying to be negative though; I have a lot of respect for Esperanto and recognize it as a truly universal language.
 However, if you are looking for the ‘simplest’ language, you’re barking up the wrong tree!
 Try and find the closest natural or artificial relative of your native tongue.
 As this is simply impossible for a Hungarian-speaker like myself (we have no close relatives whatsoever!), I decided to use my knowledge of Romance grammar and lexis to learn Elefen – also known as Lingua Franca Nova – a constructed language developed by Dr. C. George Boeree.
 Now that was an easy one!
 I already understood almost everything before even beginning to study it.

 As for natural languages, I would say Modern Hebrew is the least challenging.
 Even though it has a rather unique vocabulary (it’s a Semitic language, after all), its grammar is very simple and regular.
 It is perhaps the only language in which I can spontaneously construct sentences without the fear of getting the grammar wrong.
 Yes, learning to read and write fluently did take some time, but it really was worth it.